spaceman1412/QuickSummary/README.md

    - In your project settings, click the iOS icon to add your first app.
    - For the **Bundle ID**, use `com.catboss.QuickSummary`.
-   - Download the `GoogleService-Info.plist` file.
+   - After registering, download the `GoogleService-Info.plist` file.
    - Drag and drop this file into the `QuickSummary/` folder in your Xcode project.

 3. **Register the Share Extension**: